Day: Civil day

 The most common convention starts the civil day at midnight: this is near the time of the lower culmination of the Sun on the central meridian of the time zone.
-Such a day may be referred to as a calendar day.
+Such a day may be called a calendar day.

-A day is commonly divided into 24 hours of 60 minutes, with each minute composed of 60 seconds.
+A day is commonly divided into 24 hours, with each hour being made up of 60 minutes, and each minute composed of 60 seconds.

 Sidereal day

 A sidereal day or stellar day is the span of time it takes for the Earth to make one entire rotation with respect to the celestial background or a distant star (assumed to be fixed).
 Measuring a day as such is used in astronomy.
 A sidereal day is about 4 minutes less than a solar day of 24 hours (23 hours 56 minutes and 4.09 seconds), or 0.99726968 of a solar day of 24 hours.
 There are about 366.2422 stellar days in one mean tropical year (one stellar day more than the number of solar days).

 Besides a stellar day on Earth, other bodies in the Solar System have day times, the durations of these being: